Dad's Leftover Turkey Pot Pie

 For this leftover turkey recipe, you'll want to have on hand a pie plate, rolling pin, large pan, spatula, measuring cups and spoons and basting brush.

-- Vegetables: Use any mix of frozen or fresh veggies you love.
+- Vegetable Add: Use any mix of frozen or fresh veggies you love.
 Corn, peas, green beans, or even sautéed mushrooms work well.

 - Vegetarian: Skip the meat and add beans, mushrooms, or cubed potatoes for a hearty vegetarian version.